pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~__PART OF A LARGER ISSUE I NEED TO LOOK AT__ Improve instructions and timer endings?~~
 - ~~Change Balthazar to not go upside down?~~

+- Balthazar started upside down!
+- Make Balthazar die on a timer (per the movie)

 # Rashomon

 - ~~Create basic idea of four cameras looking at the same scene~~